odokclement/crud/README.md

-#CRUD  in Nextjs , Mongoose Library  For Database management
+#Crud operaions in Nextjs , Mongoose Library  For Database management

 First,
 run the development server: